-Unhappy fortune! by my brotherhood, The letter was not nice but full of charge Of dear import, and the neglecting it May do much danger.
-Friar John, go hence;
+Unhappy fortune! by my brotherhood,

+The letter was not nice but full of charge

+Of dear import, and the neglecting it

+May do much denger Frier John, go bened

-Get me an iron crow, and bring it straight
+May do much danger.
+Friar John, go hence; Get me an iron crow, and bring it straight